vaidaabelkyte/Alexa-Skill/README.md

 Add the <b>Trigger</b>  called <b>Alexa Skills Kit</b> to give Alexa the permissions to lunch the function.<br>
 After the built is complete, the testing is available in the developer portal with the Alexa voice simulator or can be done on Your echo device.

+<h4>Stay Fit Skill</h4>
+Another folder in this repository contains the fitness skill I developed on Amazon Service Colsole.
+For this skill I did not use local machine to create a project.
+I created an empty Lambda function directly on Amazon service.
+After adding trigger Alexa Skill Kit, I was able to write the code  and save the stage of the function as long as I was going with the development, (less configuration).
+Interaction model was made the same way as for the skill Country Details.
+For the second skill I did not use slot types by Amazon.
+I created my own related to the intents i created.
+Stay fit skill uses different module of request an responce.
+The skill starts when user says invocation name == Alexa, open Stay Fit.
+Alexa asks user to chose what type of exercise user wants and waits for responce (slot).
+After user says one of 4 choices, Alexa continues with the skill and gives detail of the exercise as well as doing counting 1 per 1 sec.

 <h4>Conclusion</h4>
-The Skill is not published to Amazon store.
-It was only developed for educational purposes. (works only on my own Alexa)<br>
+The Country Detail Skill is not published to Amazon store.
+It was only developed for educational purposes. (works only on my own Alexa) And the Stay Fit Skill is in the process of certification<br>
 I learned alot about how Amazon services work and how to configure them for my project.
 Also learned how to use Developer Portal and the process of creating a new Skill.
-I am definitely going to create more Skills and maybe publish to Amazon store for the world users.
+I am definitely going to create more Skills.